The essential guide to candle label requirements Everything you need to know to properly label your candles and wax melts!

 The critical safety statements

-The FHSA states that warning labels must prominently display the word WARNING in boldface and uppercase letters.
+The ATSM strongly suggests that candle warning labels prominently display the word WARNING in boldface and uppercase letters.

-The CPSC and NCA then advocated for using these three ASTM-approved statements:
+The CPSC and NCA then advocate for using these three ASTM-approved statements:

 Lastly, the FHSA recommends listing burning directions on warning labels that include notes about trimming wicks to ¼ inch height before burning and maximum burn times.